nodejs/node/doc/api/http.md

 Sets a single header value for implicit headers.
 If this header already exists in the to-be-sent headers, its value will be replaced.
 Use an array of strings here to send multiple headers with the same name.
+Values are coerced to strings if needed during transmission.

 Example: